 - View Our Exclusive Property Listings

-Step 1: Get Pre-Approved, then find a Real Estate Agent
+1: Get Pre-Approved first, then find a Real Estate Agent

 Getting Preapproved for a Mortgage.
 This should actually be the first step in the home buying process.
 Even before you locate a real estate agent and attempt to search for a home.
 Why?
 Well, think of it this way, imagine finding the absolute home of your dreams and you get excited to put in an offer.
 The listing agent as well as the seller of that home is going to want to make sure you can qualify for the home and will likely request to see your preapproval letter even before they respond to your offer, no matter how good it is, so you go out and finally meet with a mortgage professional only to find out that the home is just outside of your budget.
 You are crushed.
 What a letdown!